-- G5.2 The level of required capital allocated to each regulated entity should meet at least the shareholders' portion of the level of solvency capital at which the supervisor is empowered to take any action.
-It would also include any amount "encumbered" by local supervisory or legal restrictions that prevents its distribution or removal from supporting the covered business. - G5.3 The required capital should include amounts required to meet internal objectives.
+G5.2 The level of required capital allocated to each regulated entity should meet at least the shareholders' portion of the level of solvency capital in respect of covered business at which the supervisor is empowered to take any action.
+It would also include any amount "encumbered" by local supervisory or legal restrictions that prevents its distribution or removal from supporting the covered business.

+G5.3 The required capital should include amounts required to meet internal objectives.
 The internal objectives could be based on an internal risk assessment or that capital required to obtain a targeted credit rating.